-As the international community grapples with the immediate challenge of Iran’s nuclear program, those in Washington and other capitals charged with this task would be well-advised to consult Seyed Hossein Mousavian’s and Emad Kiyaei’s book and perhaps devise a more considered approach to rid the Middle East of the threat of mass destruction that continues to hang over the region.
+As the international community grapples with the immediate challenge of Iran’s nuclear program, those in Washington and other capitals should consult Seyed Hossein Mousavian and Emad Kiyaei’s book and perhaps devise a more considered approach to rid the Middle East of the threat of mass destruction that continues to hang over the region.

 Social distancing, wearing masks, scavenging for toilet paper while spraying disinfectant everywhere: what kind of year was this?
 A tragic one for many, but we end with a hope for vaccine somewhat realized.

 At the root of UN appointments lies a tension between member states’ interests, and a commitment to impartial and effective world leadership.
 Today, the pendulum has swung too far; a rebalance is in order.